 Phone: 203-245-6350 | Fax: 203-245-6356

-Daniel Hand High School provides you with a high quality core curriculum in English, mathematics, science, social studies, and world languages.
+Daniel Hand High School provides you with a high-quality core curriculum in English, mathematics, science, social studies, and world languages.
 In addition, a wide range of choices are available in art, business, music, and technology education.
-Choosing appropriate courses based on your interest, skills, and goals is important in preparing you for your future beyond high school.
+Choosing appropriate courses based on your interests, skills, and goals is important in preparing you for your future beyond high school.